pulse-framework/pulse/README.md

 Please read the [changelog](https://pulsejs.org/introduction/changelog.html) to ensure your old code is compatible.

-Pulse is an application logic library for reactive Javascript frameworks with support for VueJS, React and React Native.
-Lightweight, modular and powerful, but most importantly easy to understand.
+Pulse is a global state and logic framework for reactive Javascript applications.
+Supporting frameworks like VueJS, React and React Native.
+Lightweight, modular and powerful, but most importantly friendly to beginngers.

 ## Why Pulse?